damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 ---

 A new season is in, and so is GitLab 7.12!
-This month's release brings some big additions and changes to CE, EE and CI.
-Starting with CE, GitLab now supports SAML!
-This was requested by many and very happy that one of our community contributors was so kind to build this.
+This month's release brings some big additions and changes to Community Edition (CE), Enterprise Edition (EE) and Continuous Integration (CI).
+Starting with CE, GitLab now supports
+SAML!
+This was requested by many and very happy that CERN was so kind to contribute this.
 In GitLab Enterprise Edition you can now require multiple people to approve a merge request before it can be merged.
 In GitLab CI, we're introducing the `.gitlab-ci.yml` file, making job scripts much easier to manage.

 This month's MVP was an easy choice.
-Alexandre Lossent from CERN contributed the SAML code they wrote for their own usage.
+Alexandre Lossent from [CERN](http://home.web.cern.ch/) (where the web was born) contributed the SAML code they wrote for their own usage.
 We're very happy with this contribution and are sure many of you will make use of this.
 Thanks Alexandre!!